 - Do you have skilled resources?

 You need documentation of the details of the application testing requirements.
 A thorough evaluation of whether your existing staff can handle your current testing requirements is imperative.
 In addition, it is important to understand whether they can effectively train to implement the new automated testing tool or not.

 When working on finalizing the budget to purchase the test automation tool, you also need to make sure, you have the prices of all the tools available on hand.
 See, before experimenting, you’re not going to finalize the tool.
 However, to get the budget approved by the top management, you will require the prices of the overall software test automation tools available in the industry.

 Once you have all the prices, you can estimate the amount that you might invest in purchasing the right automation testing tool.

-Get your sample test cases prepared in order to understand how a particular tool executes them.
-Also, if you are not satisfied with the tool, ask the tool owners to offer you a demo.
-And, currently all companies provide free demos of their tools.
+Get your sample test cases prepared to understand how different tools execute them.
+You can ask the tool company to offer you a demo.

 While trying the tools, you need to ensure the following points:

 - Integrations with leading bug tracking tools & test management tools.